alexegorov1/Supplement/README.md

 This is for personal use only.
-No public access is allowed
+No public access is allowed.